 Indeed, all who desire to live godly in Christ Jesus will be persecuted.2 Timothy 3:12(NASB)

-We live in a fallen world and there are many challenges that face the believer, who has not only trusted Christ for salvation – through the forgiveness of sin, but is also ready and willing to deny self, take up his cross, follow Christ’s example, and say without compromise – Thy will not mine be done.
+We live in a fallen world, and there are many challenges that face the believer who has not only trusted Christ for salvation, but is also ready and willing to deny self, take up his cross, follow Christ’s example, and say without compromise – Thy will, not mine, be done.

-Many, if not all believers, are called to become mature in the faith, by walking in spirit and truth and living godly, Christ-centered lives, but few are willing to exchange the cosy blessings of early Christian infancy, for the difficulties that inevitably follow the mature believer.
+Many, if not all believers, are called to become mature in the faith by walking in spirit and truth and living godly, Christ-centred lives, but few are willing to exchange the cosy blessings of early Christian infancy, for the difficulties that inevitably follow the mature believer.
 Few choose to leave behind the elementary teaching about Christ, and press on into maturity.

-Many are falsely taught that becoming a Christian will secure a quiet life, and provide a ticket to prosperity, with numerous earthly blessings, and a free pass from God to prevent, or remove, any difficulties or dangers that may arises.
+Many are falsely taught that becoming a Christian will secure a quiet life and provide a ticket to prosperity, with numerous earthly blessings and a free pass from God, to prevent or remove any difficulties or dangers that may arise.
 But this is not what the Bible teaches.
-We live in a fallen world, with a spiritual enemy, who prowls around as a roaring lion – or appears to us as an angel of light – seeking to devour, destroy or deceive us.
+We live in a fallen world with a spiritual enemy who prowls around as a roaring lion – or appears to us as an angel of light – seeking to devour, destroy, or deceive us.

-Jesus clearly told us that in this world, those who believe in Him would suffer persecution and pain, and Paul expands that truth by adding that, all who desire to live godly in Christ Jesus will be persecuted.
-James encourages us by explaining that those who perseveres under trial, on the journey to maturity, will receive the crown of life, which the Lord has promised to those who love Him, and He exhorts us to.. consider it all joy, when we encounter various trials.
+Jesus clearly told us that in this world, those who believe in Him would suffer persecution and pain, and Paul expands that truth by adding that all who desire to live godly in Christ Jesus will be persecuted.
+James encourages us by explaining that those who persevere under trial, on the journey to maturity, will receive the crown of life which the Lord has promised to those who love Him, and He exhorts us to... consider it all joy, when we encounter various trials.

-Heavenly Father, thank You for the privilege of being one with Christ, positioned in Him, clothed in His righteousness and trusted to suffer for His name’s sake.. against the attacks of the evil enemy of our soul.
-Thank You that Your grace is sufficient and that nothing can ever separate us from the love of God – which is in Christ Jesus our Lord, in Whose name we pray, AMEN.
+Heavenly Father, thank You for the privilege of being one with Christ, positioned in Him, and clothed in His righteousness.
+Help me to take this verse seriously, that I will suffer persecution if I live godly in Jesus Christ.
+Thank You that Your grace is sufficient for any attack that the evil enemy of my soul can throw at me, and that nothing can ever separate me from the love of God, which is in Christ Jesus.
+In Jesus' name I pray, AMEN.